Anunatak/anunatheme/README.md

 When developing source maps are created, and the output will not be minified (`styles` and `scripts`).
 To create a production-ready file, simply add the `--production` argument when running gulp (`gulp --production`)

+## Naming Conventions

+All functions in AnunaTheme are named by Sage's naming conventions.
+Meaning that they are namespaced.

+### Renaming to your theme

+To use your own theme name instead, do the following search and replace in all files from the root of your project.

+1. Namespaces: Search for `AnunaTheme\` (case sensitive) and replace with `YourNamespace\`
+2. Text-Domains: Search for `'anunatheme'` (case sensitive) and replace with `'your-textdomain'`
+3. Theme Name: Search for `AnunaTheme` (case sensitive) and replace with `Your Theme Name`

 ## Getting Started

 1. Install Composer dependencies: `composer install`